-At the beginning of this article, I mentioned that we seldomly use trekking poles as often anymore (though this has changed after buying a Z-shaped trekking pole).
+At the beginning of this article, I mentioned that we don’t use trekking poles as often anymore (though this has changed after buying a Z-shaped trekking pole).
 In this section, I will explain why that is.

 First, the biggest hinderance of using trekking poles is that it occupies my hands, especially if I use two poles.
 Personally, I like to take lots of photographs while out in the field as I generally don’t like to miss fleeting and precious moments.